-Think of your typical visit to the doctor’s office – you sit in a waiting room for 20 minutes, move to the examination room, get your vitals checked by a nurse, and see your doctor for about 10-15 minutes on average.
-You have the sense that your doctor is rushed, you feel rushed, slightly overwhelmed – and the visit is over.
-You only then realize once you are out the door and half-way to the car that you forgot to ask all those questions you had prepared.
+When you think of your typical visit to the doctor’s office – you think of sitting in a waiting room for 20 minutes, moving to the examination room, getting your vitals checked by a nurse, and seeing your doctor for about 10-15 minutes on average.
+You often have the sense that your doctor is rushed, you feel rushed, slightly overwhelmed – and the visit is over.
+You only then realize once you are out the door and halfway to the car that you forgot to ask all those questions you had prepared.

-Implementing the Group Visit Model allows us to use the right education and bring time and attention back on the patient, because with the typical doctor’s visit, doctors are strapped for time.
+Implementing the Group Visit Model allows us to use the right education and bring time and attention back to the patient because, with the typical doctor’s visit, doctors are strapped for time.
 The doctor wants more time.
 The patient wants more time.
 The Ins and Outs of the Group Visit Model short course, with Dr. Shilpa Saxena explains why this model is so transformative for practices looking to improve the patient experience, maximize efficiency, and build community.
-In this short course, you will learn the ins and outs about everything you need to know from clinical, to operational, to financial benefits.
+In this short course, you will learn the ins and outs of everything you need to know from clinical, to operational, to financial benefits.

 In summary, there are many benefits to implementing the Group Visit Model to your practice.
 The future of healthcare needs a collaborative care team that our healthcare system can depend on with healthcare providers and all of the staff.
 With primary care physicians’ burnout rates rising from about 43% in 2013 to 50% the following year, health coaches implementing the Group Visit Model is in need today!